ap-pauloafonso/ratio-spoof/README.md

 # ratio-spoof
-ratio-spof is  a cross-platform, free and open source tool to spoof private bittorrent trackers the amount downloaded or uploaded by the peer.
+Ratio-spoof is a cross-platform, free and open source tool to spoof donwload/upload amount on private bittorrent trackers.

 ![](./media/demo.gif)